 This peak is not in the book.
 Published November 2019

-Elk Butte is a small, unobtrusive hump on the long ridge that extends northward from Pike Mountain.
-The peak has impenetrable brush/aspens/willows on its lower West Face making a direct climb from Rock Creek Road a virtual impossibility.
-It also has several sections of thick forest on its North Ridge, making that route an unlikely prospect as well.
-Beware the sheep poop, guard dogs, and horseback-riding shepherds near the summit of this peak.
+Elk Butte is a small, unobtrusive hump on the long ridge that extends north from Pike Mountain.
+The peak has impenetrable brush/aspens/willows on its lower west face making a direct climb from Rock Creek Road a virtual impossibility.
+It also has several sections of thick forest on its north ridge, making that route an unlikely prospect as well.
+Beware of the sheep poop, guard dogs, and horseback-riding shepherds near the summit of this peak.
 USGS Pike Mountain

 FSR-523 is located 10.4 miles up Rock Creek Road/FSR-515 from the Sawtooth National Forest boundary (or 6.9 miles up Rock Creek Road from the Steer Basin Campground).
 Park along Rock Creek Road at a pullout at the base of FSR-523 (signed for “Wahlstrom Hollow”).
 The elevation at this pullout is 6,575 feet.

-Either hike (or drive) up the steep, rocky terrain of FSR-523 to a signed road junction at a saddle on the South Ridge of Elk Butte.
+Hike (or drive) up the steep, rocky terrain of FSR-523 to a signed road junction at a saddle on the south ridge of Elk Butte.
 FSR-245 (an ATV trail) heads up the ridge to the south from here.
-Leave the road and bushwhack past an old campsite and find a use trail that heads N through the thick willows.
-You quickly emerge on open, easy scrub terrain to the L/N of a thick aspen forest.
+Leave the road and bushwhack past an old campsite and find a use trail that heads north through the thick willows.
+You quickly emerge on open, easy scrub terrain to the left/north of a thick aspen forest.
 Make a note of where the trail pops out because you will want to find it on your descent back to the road.